omaralsanea/Project-4-frontend/README.md

 - Notes - so that the user can scribble down any illuminating thoughts.
 - Community - a hub for both forum-type threads and admin-posted articles for insight.
 - Profile - a page to keep track of your progress, in order to boost motivation.
-Sway being completely responsive was also a very high priority so that the user can benefit from the app wherever they are.
+IntelliHench being completely responsive was also a very high priority so that the user can benefit from the app wherever they are.

 ### ERD (Entity Relationship Diagram, QuickDBD)